 In 2014, Mary Black Foundation and Spartanburg Regional Foundation joined as partners to provide additional support for SCIP’s community engagement efforts and to strengthen the interconnected efforts of community organizations across Spartanburg County.
 Spartanburg Area Chamber of Commerce joined as the seventh partner in 2015 to spearhead a community visioning process, one of the Project's strategic goals.

-The Project is managed by a cabinet of committed stakeholders who represent each of the seven sponsoring partners.
-The program of work is led by the Cabinet with the support of a Director.
-Additionally, there are seven Indicator Area Leaders responsible for the ongoing implementation of strategies to improve outcomes in each Indicator Area.
-They achieve these through systems and networks that engage the community via forums, projects and connections.
+SCIP is managed by a cabinet of committed stakeholders who represent each of the sponsoring partners.
+Additionally, there are Indicator Area Leaders that champion each area and strategies to improve outcomes in the community.